m3co/router3/README.md

 Still I've to develop some things...

 1. Add a relative tag.
 The idea is located at test/case2 (is it necessary?)
-2. Make possible to define nested views inside the src=url file
+2. Set a name for params
-3. Dispatch show/hide events for default routers
+3. Don't let the routers to rely on the order of appearance

 ## Demo